PangJiutian/Pangjiutian.github.io/_pages/about.md

 <span class='anchor' id='notes'></span>

-# Some Notes
+# Personal Notes

-There are some notes about the publications
+These are some notes on experiments and life — things I’ve set aside to revisit and resolve in the future.